 Antigua's tropical climate means that temperatures are warm all year round, but the best time to visit is between November and April.

-With so many beaches, Antigua offers a huge choice of sea based activities.
+Antigua has 365 beaches, one for every day of the year and offers a huge choice of sea based activities.
 The coral reefs have to be seen to be believed, so diving and snorkelling are both must-dos here.
-Learn to sail, try kayaking, take a lazy boat trip or go deep sea fishing.
-Inland, the lush hills make for scenic hiking and horse riding.
+Learn to sail, try kayaking or take a lazy boat trip.
+Inland, the lush hills make for scenic hiking.
 Capital St John's is excellent for shopping, with a good mix of traditional markets and modern, duty-free shops.
 Don't miss a trip to Nelson's Dockyard, the world's only continuously working Georgian dockyard, set in a beautiful national park.

 Antigua's rich cultural history means that the local cuisine is infused with influences from all over the world.
 You'll also find a good choice of international restaurants in hotels, resorts and St John's.
 For an unforgettable dining experience, try the catch of the day by moonlight.